- Academic Essentials

 - Clubs raise funds primarily through membership dues.
-For the Fall 2020 semester, membership will be free.
+For the Fall 2020-Spring 2021 semesters, membership will be free.
 Clubs are encouraged to charge nominal fees for selected events.
 Please contact your OSA Advisor for questions.

 - Club budgets that are overdrawn at the end of academic year may risk sanctions at the discretion of the Office of Student Affairs.
 It is the responsibility of the club to return the budget to positive status.

 - Click here to review budget utlizliation processes and what club funds are authorized to be used for.

 - Click here to review budget utlizliation processes and what funds are authorized to be used for.